Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 TL;DR: 20 best books for K1 and K2 children in Singapore — phonics readers, picture books, Chinese storybooks, and decodable texts to build reading confidence at home.

-Not all books are created equal when your child is learning to read.
-At the K1-K2 stage (ages 4 to 6), children are at vastly different points in their literacy journey.
+At the K1-K2 stage (ages 4 to 6), kids are at very different points in their reading journey.
 Some are just learning letter sounds.
 Others are sounding out their first CVC words.
-A few are reading simple sentences independently.
+A few are already reading simple sentences on their own.
+The trick is finding what literacy researchers call the "Goldilocks zone" — a book where your child can read about 90% of the words with minimal help.

 - Chinese storybooks: For building Mother Tongue literacy alongside English.